The Australian Government’s Visa Wizard can help you find the right visa.

 Further information on Regional Migration Agreements

-The Seasonal Worker Program is one of the Department of Immigration and Citizenship’s Special Program visa categories.
+The Seasonal Worker Program is one of the Department of Immigration and Border Protection’s Special Program visa categories.
 It allows employers, who are approved as Special Program Sponsors, to sponsor people from eligible countries to work as seasonal workers.

 East Timor, Kiribati, Nauru, Papua New Guinea, Samoa, Solomon Islands, Tonga, Tuvalu and Vanuatu have Memoranda of Understanding agreements in place with the Australian government for the Seasonal Worker Program.